glassala/divisors/divisors/X_extensions.md

 # Extensions

 *Vector spaces and properties of vectors.
 Linear combinations.
 Linear dependence and independence.
 Vector subspaces.
 Span and basis.
 Steinitz exchange lemma.
 Dimension of a vector space.
 Linear maps.
 Field extensions.
 Splitting fields.
-Adjunctions and simple extensions.
 Integral and algebraic elements.
 Minimal polynomials.
 Formal derivative of a polynomial.
 Splitting field of $x^q.$*

 1. A *vector space* $V$ is a set of $n$-tuples called *vectors* whose components are called *scalars*, where scalars are elements from some field $K$.